 3. Pour Enough Water Into The Pot

-This is the most common mistake people do when cooking rice in a pressure cooker or instant pot.
+This is the most common mistake people make when cooking rice in a pressure cooker or instant pot.

 The rice grains do need enough water to be able to cook to perfection.

-If you don’t provide the required amount of water, it’s likely to turn crunchy in the end.
+If you don’t provide the required amount of water, it’s likely to turn crunchy.